-The mixing equipment shall also:
+The mixing equipment shall:

-- 1. have a control system with a metered and variable feed rate for each mix constituent - 2. have displays that allow continuous monitoring of each mix constituent - 3. be capable of producing plant-mixed heavily bound pavement materials complying with this Technical Specification - 4. be capable of uniformly incorporating the stabilising agent and water into the unbound pavement materials - 5. be capable of producing a consistent material that is free from segregation, and - 6. be capable of continuously producing plant-mixed heavily bound pavement materials complying with this Technical Specification at a rate of 150 tonnes per hour or the Contractor's placing rate, whichever is the greater.
+- 1. have a control system with a metered and variable feed rate for each mix constituent - 2. have displays that allow continuous monitoring of each mix constituent - produce plant-mixed heavily bound pavement materials complying with this Technical Specification - 4. uniformly incorporate the stabilising agent and water into the unbound pavement materials - 5. produce a consistent material that is free from segregation, and - be capable of continuously producing plant-mixed heavily bound pavement materials complying with this Technical Specification at a rate of 150 tonnes per hour or the Contractor's placing rate, whichever is the greater.